yehaha9876/gitlab/doc/administration/high_availability/redis.md

     #redis['master_port'] = 6379
     ```

-1. To prevent reconfigure from running automatically on upgrade, run:
+1. To prevent database migrations from running on upgrade, run:

     ```
     sudo touch /etc/gitlab/skip-auto-migrations
     ```

+    Only the primary GitLab application server should handle migrations.

 1. [Reconfigure Omnibus GitLab][reconfigure] for the changes to take effect.
 1. Go through the steps again for all the other slave nodes.